averylayne01/averylayne01/_posts/2022-10-23-review-blog-two.md

 ## A Purpose

-The purpose of “In Pursuit of Freedom” is to highlight and give credit to abolitionists and anti-slavery abolitionists from Brooklyn, whose contributions to the city and nation were often forgotten.
+The purpose of “In Pursuit of Freedom” is to highlight and give credit to abolitionists and anti-slavery activists from Brooklyn, whose contributions to the city and nation were often forgotten.
 This project discusses the history of slavery in Brooklyn, NY, and how the individuals who fought for change impacted our society.
 These abolitionists (**radical activist who calls for an immediate end to slavery, and political and legal equality for African Americans, and denounces colonization schemes _[definition from the project]_**) came from all walks of life.
 These individuals could be man or woman, Black or White, educators, homeowners, etc. From 1783-1865, Brooklyn went from an agricultural slaveholding capital to the third-largest city fueled by the business of slavery.
 Because of this shift, the abolitionists and activists created networks at the local, regional, and national levels.

 ## The Technology